 A.k.a. neckline, or the back of your neck.
 As far as preference (and barbershop terms) go, you may ask for either of three styles for your nape:

 Have a straight line across your nape (and yes, some corners).
 Recommended for guys with thinner necks and want to make them appear wider.
 Not as natural-looking and needs more frequent touch-ups.

 As the name suggests, blend into your neck’s skin naturally and gradually.
 They look neater, fade better into your natural growth pattern and require less upkeep.

 Similar to blocked necklines, but without the corners.
 Men who want to minimize or soften the look of a thicker neck usually ask for more rounded necklines.
 Slightly tricky to grow out.

 Texture is, quite literally, the feel of your hair, which varies according to your hair type.
 We simplified the ones that are frequently asked for:

-Razored texture is best for thick or curly hair types, or when you want to decrease allover “poof.”
+Best for thick or curly hair types, or when you want to decrease allover “poof.”
 Will make hair lay flatter.
 Give your thick strands more shape and body at home by styling with Suave Men Styling Paste.

 For those with really thick hair who want to lessen bulk, but still want some volume and don’t want hair to be razored.
 Done with thinning shears, which are scissors specially designed for this purpose.
 Usually seen on clean-cut haircuts and gentlemanly crops.

 Great for men with thin or thinning hair, as this gives you different lengths all throughout your head.
 Gives the appearance of volume, fullness and thickness, depending on the technique used by your barber.
 A dual shampoo like Suave Men Thick + Full 2-In-1 Shampoo + Conditioner will also help with the full appearance of your hair.